What is International Mother Language ?

 International Mother Language Day is a day dedicated to promotion of cultural and linguistic diversity all over the world.
 The aim is to encourage people to learn their mother tongue, besides learning more languages too.
 Bangladesh celebrates this day as the Shaheed Day to pay homage to the innocent victims who lost their lives n this day, to support their mother language.
 Here, people offer flowers at the monument called Shaheed Minar and celebrate their culture language.
 They organize festive get together with families and friends, and buy glass bangles for the females.
 Literary competitions are organized with winners being honored with awards.
 The famous Linguapax Institute of Barcelona presents the Linguapax Prize on this day every year, to commend people who make outstanding contribution in the field of multilingual education.
 Additionally, UNESCO encourages mother languages by setting themes for International Mother Language day every year and numerous events are hosted by the organization at the headquarters located in Paris on this day every year.
 Also, 2008 was declared as the International Year of Languages on International Mother Language Day that year.

-The purpose of celebrating this day every year is to encourage the use as well as knowledge around the world.
+The purpose of celebrating this day every year is to

 International Mother Language Day SMS